-- 1. Adjust the 1st encoder to select which of the 16 channels in the P16 bus you wish to select an audio source for.
+- Adjust the 1st encoder to select which of the 16 channels in the P16 bus you

+wish to select an audio source for.

 - 2. Adjust the 3rd encoder to select a category of audio source to send to the currently selected P16 channel.
 These categories include:

 - Insert

 - Main (LRC)

 - Mix Bus

 - Matrix

 - Direct Out

 - Monitor

-- 3. Adjust the 4th encoder to select which specific signal path to feed to the currently selected P16 output.
+- Adjust the 4th encoder to select which specific signal path to feed to the currently selected P16 output.
 Choices include:

 - Off

-- Main L
+- Main I

 - Main R

 - Main C/M

 - Any of the 16 Mix Outputs

 - Any of the 6 matrix outputs

 - Any of the 32 direct outputs

 - Any of the 8 Auxiliary Outputs

 - Any of the FX Direct Outputs

 - Monitor L

 - Monitor R

 - Talkback

 - 4. Tap the 4th encoder to assign the selected output path, completing the process.

 - 5. Adjust the 5th encoder to select the signal tap point for the output assignment.
 This determines where in the audio signal path the source is "tapped" as it is sent to the P16 output.
 The available signal tap points include:

 - Input

-- Pre-EQ
+- Pre-E0

 - Pre-Fader

 - Post-Fader

 - 6. Tap the 5th encoder to complete the signal tap point assignment.

+- 7. Tap the 6th encoder to enter iQ Setup

+- Adjust the 1st encoder to select a P16 channel.

+- Adjust the 3rd encoder to select the iQ speaker assigned to the selected channel.
+Press the encoder to confirm.

+- Adjust the 4th encoder to select an EQ Preset, then press the encoder to confirm.

+- Adjust the 5th encoder to select a Sound Profile that the iQ speaker will model, then press the encoder to confirm.

+- Press the 6th encoder again to return to the P16 tab.